LunNova/Blog/content/articles/_2026/rocm-711-you-can-not-build/index.md

   - You are forced to split it into ≈20 sub-builds that smuggle object files through build outputs using timestamp manipulation to trick make[^ck-build-architecture]
 - You run out of space after a core matrix multiplication package emits 200GiB of assembly files mid build[^hipblaslt-disk-usage]
   - You discover War and Peace 25,000 times over in assembly comments[^war-and-peace-math]
+- ROCm's fork of LLVM infinite loops compiling x86 host AVX512 code
+  - A user enables `rocmSupport` so they can use their AMD GPU.
+The CPU part of the whisper-cpp build hangs for 10+ hours[^llvm-infinite-loop]
-- You spend an entire Google Summer of Code project fixing ROCm packages for Gentoo[^gsoc-gentoo]
+- Someone spends an entire Google Summer of Code project fixing ROCm packages for Gentoo[^gsoc-gentoo]
-- You find many circular dependencies[^circular]
+- You find many circular dependencies within the 80+ package set[^circular]
 - A major library's kernels aren't showing up in git.
 After great confusion, you realize upstream's lfsconfig excludes all files[^miopen-fetch]
 - You build for AArch64.
 Some packages set x64 specific flags[^rdc] for no discernible reason.
 - You try to use two GPUs.
 The core collective communications library ships with undefined behavior that requires reducing optimization level[^rccl-ub]